 There is no computer guided program or profile we use while roasting, everything is all done by hand using all five senses to ensure we obtain a consistent, well developed flavor profile that is true to our brand.

 "Stop drinking coffee and start tasting it."
 Our founder, Philip Meech, began encouraging people to take this approach as a sort of mental canvas very early on in Caffè Lusso's history.
 The basic idea was to put the world on hold for five minutes, turn off the noise and distractions, and just have time with the beautiful coffee.
 One might be setting the tone for the day, or perhaps a brief reflection.
 In other words, coffee would not be something to just drink up like background music, but rather to bring to center stage, allowing it to have all of your attention, for a moment.
 Smell, sip, and savor.
 Roll that elixir around your palate like it's the first time and the last time, and be in awe of such a beautiful emulsion of flavor.

-Our promise: Caffè Lusso means a luxurious coffee, and we will never compromise that.
+Our promise: Caffè Lusso means luxury coffee, and we will never compromise that.

-In his spare time he dabbles in preparing French cuisine for friends, studying wine history, playing the guitar, keeping a close watch on the Seattle Sounders FC, and staying connected with several nonprofit organizations including Rescue:Freedom International, Liberty Road Foundation and Agros International.
+On the weekends he dabbles in classical French cuisine, continuing wine education, keeping a close watch on the Seattle Sounders FC, and staying connected with several nonprofit organizations including Rescue:Freedom International and Orphan Relief and Rescue.